KendallP4299/TEPlus-Complement-Creator/README.md

   * Better End
 (For Go Fish: To get the vanilla rod to work on the table, you'll need to add "minecraft:fishing_rod")

-Due to file format changes of v2.0.0, if you are updating to a newer version, any preset made in a older version won't be compatible.
+Due to file format changes of v2.0.0, if you are updating to a newer version, any preset that were made in a older version won't be compatible.
-**New Format Example:**
-  (Quotations Included!)

-  "betterend:aeternium_chestplate", 3.5, 9, 2
+**See Armor and Weapons sections for new format details.**

 More built-in presets will be added in the future.
 If there are any more presets that you would like to see add by default, let me know!